Lavendar Peppered Figs with Goat Cheese, Honey, and Fresh Oregano

 You’ll want to use a very sharp knife, because they’re soft and have tiny seeds. if you use a dull knife they’ll end up looking very messy.
 Also, if you’ve never worked with figs, they have tiny little seeds and you just leave them in there.
 They’re vey soft and you don’t even notice when you eat ’em.
 Figs are mild and neutral in flavor, that’s why you need the sweet & sour of the goat cheese.
 Add a few crumbles to each piece of fig, followed by a sweet drizzle of honey.
 Next, put a leaf of fresh oregano onto each fig, and finish with freshly ground lavender pepper.
 If you don’t have lavender pepper, regular old pepper will do.
 And Voila!!!
 You have a sweet and lovely appetizer to take to your next party!

-Next time, I’d like to try the Black Mission Figs, because they’re supposed to be quite a bit sweeter.
+Next time, I’d like to try Black Mission Figs, because they’re supposed to be quite a bit sweeter.
 While I really liked the mild flavor of these heirloom figs, with the tart goat cheese, and sweet honey, I’d be curious to try a sweeter version.
 Black figs are also a gorgeous deep dark purple color inside.
+Honey Goat Cheese would also be a great option for this recipe, or the Humboldt Fog Goat, that I mentioned above.
+Hot Honey would also be an alternative if you wanted a little more spice!
+Grab some pretty toothpicks for your guests and enjoy these beautiful little morsels of deliciousness!

 Wine Pairings